Part V

 Transformation often involves reshaping the communication between them—enhancing prefrontal regulation, supporting the narrative integration of the Memory Weaver, and heightening embodied awareness by strengthening insula-linked interoception.

-It also means learning to work with Default Mode Network activity (the Storyteller’s Throne), which can feel like a gate toward the Void in contemplative experience.
+It also means learning to work with Default Mode Network activity (the Storyteller’s Throne), because shifts in story-processing change what the body can notice and what the mind can revise.

 Neuroplasticity: The Biological Engine of Change